xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience/configuring_amazon_urls.md

 2. At the step **Permissions**, create a new group for the user or assign the user to an existing group.
 For this group, enable the policies `AmazonS3FullAccess` and `AmazonS3ReadOnlyAccess`:
    ![amazons3_2.png]({{site.baseurl}}/attachments/ref_ZszpDfxQ/amazons3_2.png)

-3. Review the user details, click **Next**.
+3. Review the user details.
+If all is correct, click **Next**.

-4. At the step **Complete**, loate your AWS access key and AWS secret key.
-You will need to copy and paste them into the appropriate fields on the E-goods module settings page in your X-Cart store.
+4. At the step **Complete**, locate your AWS access key and AWS secret key; you will need to copy and paste them into the appropriate fields on the E-goods module settings page in your X-Cart store.
    ![amazons3_3.png]({{site.baseurl}}/attachments/ref_ZszpDfxQ/amazons3_3.png)

 5. In your X-Cart store Admin area, adjust the settings in the section **Amazon Signed URLs** of the E-goods module settings page: